Goaty-yagi/holbertonschool-sorting_algorithms/README.md

 Quick Sort is a divide-and-conquer algorithm.
 It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.

+## Compile

+Install gcc: install gcc with `apt-get install gcc` (if necessary) Install make: install make with `apt-get install make` (if necessary)

+Our repository contains a makefile, and with makefile it allows you to compile all of the our code to your own main.c with simple command `make`.

+## Usage

 ## Details